dmcquay/how-do-i-test-this/README.md

 }
 ```

 We left our acceptance tests passing.
-You can do a quick double check to make sure
+Let's double check that they still are.

-they are still passing: `npm run test:acceptance`
+Run: `npm run test:acceptance`
+Expected result: passing

 Refactor the `/order-stats` route in `server.ts` to use the functions we just created.